alopezlago/MODAQ/README.md

         -   These need to be discoverable for them to be effective, this will be very frustrating for readers otherwise
             -   Also need to consider if there should just be a "packet" view, that lets them see all tossups and bonuses
 *   Show the score in a nicer component
-*   Add the event log view, which shows the question number and relevant events
+*   Improve the event viewer
     -   One potential trick: if we make "halftime" the first event, then cycle index and question index will match up
     -   This view should have numbers on the left for each cycle index, and on the right it should show things about buzzes and bonus conversion.
 On the right should be the score at that point.
-    -   Clicking on an event (number?)
-    -   Ideally this would be collapsable/expandable
     -   Should look into showing the score (either in the scoreboard, or on a tooltip, or at the bottom)
-    -   Should look into jumping to the cycle when clicking on the number
 *   Add the player scoring summary view
     -   Divided in two; team name on top, players with their Powers/TUs/Negs/Total in the same line
 *   This may be out-of-scope, but a page to take in packets and a schedule, which then produces files for all of the readers.
     They can then upload it to the page to run the tournament.
-*   Make the tossups/bonuses collapsible so they can take up less space
+*   Make the tossups/bonuses collapsible so they can take up less space, and make the event viewer collapsible
 *   Move to mergeStyleSheets and remove (direct) dependency on react-jss
+*   Substitution improvements:

+    -   Allow substitutions, and only show current players in the dropdown
+        -   See if we can mitigate the issue where, once a player is added, you can sub them in before they were added.
+            -   Another rough bit of UI is that, if someone leaves and a sub fills in their place, you have to do a sub event.
+                If you make them leave, you can't bring the sub back on, since they already "exist"

 *   After the views are done, some of the more nitty-gritty stuff:

     -   Sending an output of the state.
     -   Integrate with qbschema so the output is consumable
-    -   Look into creating an SQBS round with it?
+    -   Look into creating an SQBS or Yellow Fruit round with it?
     -   Look into using a server to get this information (packet, teams, etc.)
     -   Consider adding dark-theme support: https://medium.com/better-programming/how-to-build-dark-and-light-theme-with-web-components-a63ca1570bfe
     -   Add escape hatches if things get stuck (adding teams, reading the rest of the packet, etc.)